Pennywise: Appearances in the novel

-It reawakens in 1984 after Adrian Mellon, a gay man, is murdered by a group of homophobes at a festival.
-It then causes a string of child murders in Derry, causing an adult Mike Hanlon to call his fellow Losers back to town to defeat it once again.
-Stan Uris, one of the Losers who participated in the battle against Pennywise as a child, commits suicide, afraid of facing It again.
-After catching up over some lunch, the remaining Losers agree that this time they will make sure to kill It once and for all.
+Pennywise reawakens in 1984 after Adrian Mellon, a gay man, is murdered by a group of homophobes at a festival.
+He then causes a string of child murders in Derry, causing an adult Mike Hanlon to call his fellow Losers back to town to defeat Pennywise once again.
+Stan Uris, one of the Losers who participated in the battle against Pennywise as a child, commits suicide, afraid of facing Pennywise again.
+After catching up over some lunch, the remaining Losers agree that this time they will make sure to kill him once and for all.
 The Losers split up and explore different parts of Derry to restore their memories.
-It manipulates Beverly's husband Tom Rogan to capture Audra and bring her to its lair in an attempt to use her as bait for the Losers.
-Bill, Ben, Beverly, and fellow Losers Richie Tozier and Eddie Kaspbrak learn that Mike is near death after a confrontation with Henry Bowers, and realize they are being forced into another fight against It.
-The adult Losers finally reach Its lair and find It has taken the form of a giant spider.
-Bill and Richie enter Its mind through the Ritual of Chüd, but they get lost in it after Bill fails to "bite down" on Its tongue.
-To distract It and bring Bill and Richie back, Eddie runs towards It and uses his aspirator to spray medicine in Its eye and down Its throat.
-Although he is successful in hurting It, It bites off Eddie's arm, and Eddie quickly bleeds to death.
+Pennywise manipulates Beverly's husband Tom Rogan to capture Audra and bring her to his lair in an attempt to use her as bait for the Losers.
+Bill, Ben, Beverly, and fellow Losers Richie Tozier and Eddie Kaspbrak learn that Mike is near death after a confrontation with Henry Bowers, and realize they are being forced into another fight against Pennywise.
+The adult Losers finally reach Pennywise's lair and find It has taken the form of a giant spider.
+Bill and Richie enter his mind through the Ritual of Chüd, but they get lost in it after Bill fails to "bite down" on Pennywise's tongue.
+To distract Pennywise and bring Bill and Richie back, Eddie runs towards the spider and uses his aspirator to spray medicine at it.
+Although he is successful in hurting the spider, it bites off Eddie's arm, and Eddie quickly bleeds to death.
 It runs away to tend to its injuries, but Bill, Richie, and Ben chase after it and find that it has laid eggs.
-Ben stays behind to destroy the eggs, while Bill and Richie head toward their final confrontation with It.
-Bill fights his way inside Its body, locates Its heart and crushes it between his hands, killing It once and for all.
-The group meets up to head out of Its lair, and although they try to bring Audra and Eddie's bodies with them, they are forced to leave Eddie behind.
+Ben stays behind to destroy the eggs, while Bill and Richie head toward their final confrontation with Pennywise.
+Bill fights his way inside the spider's body, locates its heart and crushes it between his hands, killing Pennywise once and for all.
+The group meets up to head out of the lair, and although they try to bring Audra and Eddie's bodies with them, they are forced to leave Eddie behind.
 They make it to the surface and realize that the scars on their hands from when they were children have disappeared, indicating that their ordeal is finally over forever.
-At the same time that It was killed, an enormous storm swept through Derry.
-The Losers plan to return to their homes and gradually begin to forget about It, Derry, and each other once again.
+At the same time that Pennywise is killed, an enormous storm sweeps through Derry.
+The Losers plan to return to their homes and gradually begin to forget about Pennywise, Derry, and each other once again.